pharo-project/pheps/pheps-0005.md

 # Discussion

 This design is nice since there is no look-ahead.
+It is familiar in the sense that it uses : to denote a kind of argument (here it is the class of the collection).

-In addition, we do not use another special character such as {{ or #{ or whatever.
+In addition, we do not use another special character or character sequence such as `{{` or `#{` or whatever.

+## Possible questions for another iteration

+The compiler could check that the class defines the method `withAll:`.

 # Implementation

 It is done and minimal: on extra tree node.
 We should just move the methods of the `RBParserLiteralCollection` to its superclass.
+We should check the syntax hilighter.
+The pretty printing has been fixed.

 ```
 testNestedLiteralSet